 The types of securities included in the investment portfolio of our captive insurance subsidiaries typically include U.S. Treasury or other U.S. government securities as well as corporate debt securities with maturities ranging from less than 1 to 10 years.
 These securities are classified as available-for-sale and are valued based upon quoted market prices or other observable inputs when quoted market prices are not available.
 The amortized cost of debt securities, which approximates fair value, held by our captive insurance subsidiaries is adjusted for amortization of premiums and accretion of discounts to maturity.
 Changes in the values of these securities are recognized in accumulated other comprehensive income (loss) until the gain or loss is realized or until any unrealized loss is deemed to be other-than-temporary.
-We review any declines in value of these securities for other-than-temporary impairment is deemed to have occurred, an impairment charge is recorded and a new cost basis is established.
+We review any declines in value of these securities for other-than-temporary impairment and consider the severity and duration of any decline in value.
+To the extent an other-than-temporary impairment is deemed to have occurred, an impairment charge is recorded and a new cost basis is established.
 Subsequent changes are then recognized through other comprehensive income (loss) unless another other-than-temporary impairment is deemed to have occurred.
 Net unrealized gains recorded in accumulated other comprehensive income (loss) as of September 30, 2013 and December 31, 2012 were approximately \$1.0 million and \$2.6 million, respectively, which represent the valuation and related currency adjustments for our marketable securities.
 Our insurance subsidiaries are required to maintain statutory minimum capital and surplus as well as maintain a minimum liquidity ratio.
 Therefore, our access to these securities may be limited.